 Crown Equine Veterinary Services (CEVS) is a world class ambulatory equine lameness, respiratory and medicine consultation service which brings advanced imaging technology and experience to your stable door.
 CEVS has a newly built referral equine clinic, using advanced materials, called Kings Park Equine Clinic, which is based just outside of Mornington.
-The clinic has been designed as a lameness diagnostic centre and allows for private consultations with our clients further workup, surgery and rehabilitation of their horses.
-The practice ambulatory vets cover all metropolitan racecourses, yearling Thoroughbred public auctions in AUS/NZ, aswell as the Werribee International Quarantine Centre during the Spring Carnival and we also provide a service to Sport horses based on the Mornington Peninsula.
-We are fully insured for sport horse and thoroughbred prepurchase and vet examinations and are available 5 days a week.
+The clinic has been designed as a lameness diagnostic centre and allows for private consultations with our clients, further workups, surgery and rehabilitation of their horses.
+Our ambulatory vets cover all metropolitan racecourses, yearling Thoroughbred public auctions in AUS/NZ, as well as the Werribee International Quarantine Centre during the Spring Carnival.
+We also provide a service to Sport horses based on the Mornington Peninsula and are fully insured for sport horse and thoroughbred prepurchase and vet examinations.

 BVSc (Hons), BSc, MANZCVS (Radiology), MRCVS

 Ben graduated from the University of Melbourne in 2001.
 He worked in Dubai as an intern in Sheikh Mohammed bin Raschid’s Equine Hospital before heading to the UK to work in the racing industry in Newmarket for Rossdales and Partners for 4 years.
 Ben relocated to Hong Kong to become a senior clinician at the Hong Kong Jockey Club for just over 6 years before heading back to Australia and setting up Crown Equine Veterinary Services.